Three Stunning House Tours: Beautiful Houses to Be Inspired By

 SoGlam Transitional Gem

-Next up on the tour is an enchanting home that belongs to the fabulously talented Jen from Decor Gold Designs.
+Next up on the tour is an enchanting home that belongs to the wonderfully talented Jen from Decor Gold Designs.
 Jen is passionate about interior design and it shows through in every room of her elegant home.

 Her style is a delightful mix of transitional, if not modern, with a generous underpinning of southern glam.
 Hints of traditional speak to classic influences, yet everything is updated in the most captivating way.
-Be sure to tour Jen’s home at this link, below:

-Transitional Gem with a Twist of Southern Glam
+See Jen’s home at this link: Transitional Gem with a Twist of Southern Glam

 You’ll also find Jen on Instagram at @decorgold